 What is Cardamom

-In general, the cardamom seeds hold its main properties for both culinary and medicinal use, but that does not mean the pod shell can’t be used.
+In general, the cardamom seeds hold their main properties for both culinary and medicinal use, but that does not mean the pod shell can’t be used.

 In this article, we will talk exclusively about its culinary use as a spice.